 A spokesperson for UEA said these buildings each have “small areas of composite cladding panels.”
 However, they stressed that these are not the same type as the panels on Grenfell Tower.

-Similarly to UEA, Essex University is also investigating material used on one of its buildings but say the material is different to that at Grenfell.
+The University of Essex is also investigating material used on one of its buildings but say the material is different to that at Grenfell.

-NUS Vice President for Welfare Shelly Asquith told BuzzFeed News that the union demand the government “takes immediate action to ensure all halls are included in fire safety checks” following student fears.
+NUS Vice President for Welfare Shelly Asquith told BuzzFeed News the union demanded the government “takes immediate action to ensure all halls are included in fire safety checks” following student fears.